SiliconLabs/thunderboard-android/README.md

 ## Cloud Streaming

-Each Thunderboard demo can stream real time data to the cloud.
+Each ThunderBoard demo can stream real time data to the cloud.
 While streaming, the web URL displays live-updating graphs for each characteristic of the demo.
 After a demo concludes, summary data is shown.